micmejia/bible-dump/NKJV/Philippians/Phil 1.md

 Only let your conduct be worthy of the gospel of Christ, so that whether I come and see you or am absent, I may hear of your affairs, that you stand fast in one spirit, with one mind striving together for the faith of the gospel,

 ###### 28
-and not in any way terrified by your adversaries, which is to them a proof of perdition, but [^f]to you of salvation, and that from God.
+and not in any way terrified by your adversaries, which is to them a proof of perdition, but to you of salvation, and that from God.

 ###### 29
 For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake,